james-at-cake/cake-marketing/exampleSite/content/portfolio/lodi-wine-development.md

 #### Project Requirements

-Lodi Wine was looking to update the website to match the latest marketing campaign.
-We were tasked with completing the development and ecommerce integration and the design direction was provided by the wine commisions agency Rindal & Co.
+Lodi Wine needed to update the website to match the most recent brand and marketing campaign.
+We were tasked with completing the development and ecommerce integration and the design direction was provided by the agency Rindal & Co.